Commissioned: Docklands Authority.

 At either end, the footbridge decking of textured planks is inlaid with castings of endangered wetland fauna: frog, lizard and eel.

-Materials: Stainless steel, aluminium louvers, recycled plastic decking, aluminium and bronze castings
+Materials: Vessel Hull 5mm, Vessel Cladding 2mm Marine Grade 316 Stainless Steel.
+Aluminium louvers, recycled plastic decking, aluminium and bronze castings.

 Image: Dale Smaley